Learning Outcomes

 Defences to Fraud

-- Absence of dishonesty: If the defendant genuinely believed they were acting honestly, they may not be guilty.
+- Absence of dishonesty: If the evidence suggests the defendant genuinely believed they were acting properly or honestly, and this belief is credible (even if unreasonable), they will lack the mental element of dishonesty and cannot be convicted.

-- Claim of right: If the defendant honestly believed they had a legal right to the property or gain, this may negate dishonesty.
+- Claim of right: If a defendant honestly believed they had a legal right to the property or gain, this can negate dishonesty—even if that belief was mistaken or unreasonable, provided it was genuinely held.

 Worked Example 1.4